The Department of Computer and Information Sciences oversees several hourly wage opportunities

 which include but are not limited to the positions of Student Computer Laboratory

 Assistants, Student Networking Assistants and Student Tutors.
-COSC also encourages
+CIS also encourages

 students to obtain Internships to go along with their studies in our department and

 oversees Graduate Assistantship opportunities for students.
 Additional information

 is available below.

 Graduate assistantships are offered through the CIS Department and other departments